MantaBlack/projects-sandbox/README.md

 - Install GLFW: `pacman -S mingw-w64-ucrt-x86_64-glfw`
 - Install GLAD: Follow instructions in tutorial
 - On BIANCA, I did not copy the KHR directory to include

+## SFML on Windows with VS2022
+- Follow instructions in SFML tutorial page